zulip/zulip/templates/zerver/why-zulip.md

 > Zulip’s topic-based threading helps us manage discussions with clarity,
 > ensuring the right people can pay attention to the right messages.
 This
 > makes our large-group discussion far more manageable than what we’ve
-> experienced with Skype and Slack.&rdquo;
+> experienced with Skype and Slack.
 >
 > &mdash;Grahame Grieve, founder, FHIR health care standards body